-When the current is switched off the magnet losses its magnetism and the car falls back to the ground.
+When the current is switched off the magnet loses its magnetism and the car falls back to the ground.

-See below for a typical cross section through an industrial electromagnetic lifting device:
+The image below shows a typical cross-section through an industrial electromagnetic lifting device:

 Electromagnets can be turned off.
-Used for moving scrap metal from one place to another.
-The crane operator can lower a large disc onto a pile of scrap and then switch on the electromagnet.
-The large disc and the scrap can be lifted.
-The scrap metal can be dropped anywhere once the electrical supply to the electromagnet has been switched off.
+When used for lifting scrap metal from one place to another, the crane operator can lower a large disc onto a pile of scrap metal and then switch on the electromagnet.
+The large disc and the scrap are then lifted.
+The scrap can be dropped anywhere by simply switching off the electrical supply to the electromagnet.

 Electromagnetic electric bells have been used for many years.

 When the switch is on, current proceeds to flow through the electromagnet.
 A magnetic field is generated around the coil which, in turn, attracts the soft iron.
 Attached to the soft iron is a hammer which strikes the bell.
 As soon as the bell is struck the electrical circuit is broken and the soft iron returns to rest on the threaded contact.
-The current proceeds to flow through the electromagnet.
-This process keeps repeating until the circuit is switched off.
+The current proceeds to flow through the electromagnet again and the process keeps repeating until the circuit is switched off.